onegambler/alexa-tesco-skill/README.md

 It's possible to add products to the grocery basked by only using the voice.

 ##Features
-It supports only one feature at the moment, add a product to the basked
+At the moment it only allows to add a product to the basked
 * Add one item to the Tesco Groceries basket
     * Alexa ask Tesco to add milk to the basket
     * Alexa ask Tesco to add milk